ranjannalini10/Global_Terrorism_EDA/README.md

 Data Description
 The data in the GTD consists of the following variables:

-"iyear: The year in which the attack took place."
+iyear: The year in which the attack took place.

-"imonth: The month in which the attack took place."
+imonth: The month in which the attack took place.

-"iday: The day on which the attack took place."
+iday: The day on which the attack took place.

 latitude: The latitude of the location where the attack took place.